puhalskib/yt-subscription-terminal/README.md

 ## Config

-If you wan't to change the number of threads the script uses to get better performance, change the THREADNUM variable at the top of the script (defaut 15).
-For the number of videos gathered per channel change CHANNEL_VIDEO_NUM (defaut 4).
+If you wan't to change the number of threads the script uses to get better performance, change the THREADNUM variable at the top of the script (defaut 12).
+For the number of videos gathered per channel change CHANNEL_VIDEO_NUM (defaut 4, max 15).
+This will not make the fetching take longer, will only effect the subs file size and read and write times.

 ## TODO

-- add audio only
+- audio only
-- add format selector on video (like fzf)
+- format selector on video (like ytfzf)
-- add thumbnail viewer
+- thumbnail viewer (again like ytfzf)
+- script (or optional flag) to automatically import subsrciptions from the google takeout
+- toggle to keep track of history
+- have some indicator that a video has been watched if history is enabled